Workiva/react_testing_library/doc/migration_guides/queries.md

 </div>
 ```

-Since the input element has a label with the text `'Password'`, we can query for the
+Since the input element has a label with the text `Password`, we can query for the
 element using: `getByLabelText('Password')`, so the resulting RTL test will be:

 ```dart